DannyGersh/exercises/README.md

 cd /volume/server && ./bootstrap
 ```

-I prefer to install npm on the docker container so that everithing is developed within one framework, you can use an existing npm installation outside docker.
+I prefer to install npm on the docker container so that everithing is developed within one framework, you can use an existing npm installation outside docker. npm is not installed by default.

+the root react folder is named frontend, the root of django is backend.

-start development:
+start development (docker):
 ```console
 cd /volume/frontend && npm start &
 ```